uiterlix/EventSourcingWorkshop/Assignments.md

 ## Assignment 1: Getting started

-Run the application, inspect the h2 database and try the REST calls provided with the postman collection.
+Run the application, inspect the h2 database (the URL to access the database can be found in [README.md](/#inspecting-the-database)) and try the REST calls provided with the postman collection.

 ## Assignment 2: Replay the JDBCOrderView